 For a long time, I used a large pencil case.
 It had the advantage, that it didn’t take up too much space and came with several partitions.
 However, due to the small size of the partitions, it felt cramped and difficult to take out my gears of war.

-Recently I found a hard-shell storage box (28x19x10cm) similar to the ones you get for small cameras or other electronic equipment.
+Recently I found a cheap hard-shell storage box (28x19x10cm) similar to the ones you get for small cameras or other electronic equipment.
 The largest compartment can be divided in smaller ones by using Velcro separators.

 That said, any suitable container does the trick 🙂